Biological classification-Five Kingdom System

 - Viroids are circular RNA molecules, consisting of several hundred nucleotides.

-- It consisting of abnormally folded protein and similar in size to viruses.
+- It consists of abnormally folded protein and is similar in size to viruses.

 - It causes infectious neurological diseases.